000peterho/nexus-black-scholes/README.md

 In order to target `riscv32` under `no_std`, math functions from `libm` instead of `std` are used.
-Furthermore, instead of using a commonly available statistics packages like `rstat`, the error function and the CDF for the normal distribution are implemented here using numerical approximation.
+Furthermore, instead of using a commonly available statistics packages like `rstat`, the error function and the CDF for the normal distribution are implemented here using numerical approximations.